mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

   destination="/var/syncthing"
 ```

 Now, the moment of truth.
-I'll launch the app:
+I launched the app:

 ```bash
 $ fly deploy